Caution World Tour: Critical reception

-Although the tour consisted mostly of theaters and small to midsize arenas, many of the dates did not sell out.
-However, the tour was met with some good reviews from some music critics.
-In a review for AJC, Melissa Ruggieri concluded that the Carey had "resumed her live prowess', describing it as being "a commendable feat nearly 30 years into a career and one worth cheering".
+The tour garnered acclaim from critics, many of whom commended the quality of Carey's voice and the singer's stage presence.
+In a review for the Atlanta-Journal Constitution, Melissa Ruggieri concluded that Carey had ”resumed her live prowess”, describing it as being ”a commendable feat nearly 30 years into a career and one worth cheering”.
 Similarly, Stefan Kyriazis from Express gave the show 5 stars, stating: "She was hitting the high trills, the low growls, and all those iconic whistle notes were popping off all over the stage..."

-Carey most notably garnered attention for her three-day residency at the Royal Albert Hall in London.
-She was praised for both her vocal ability and overall stage presence.
+Carey had a three-day residency at the Royal Albert Hall in London.
+She was praised both for her vocal ability and overall stage presence.
 Michael Cragg from The Guardian described Carey's "incredible, playful performances" as a testament to her status as a "gold-plated pop diva".
 Similarly, Kate Solomon from The Daily Telegraph stated the shows were "a surreal but wildly enjoyable showcase of a brighter, more fun side of the pop icon".
 In a review for The Arts Desk, Sebastian Scotney stated Carey "delivers and the audience delivers back".
 During her concert in Dublin, Louise Bruton from The Irish Times stated: "She takes us through three decades of hits, from soul-searching ballads to chart-topping songs that bring in pop hooks, hip-hop beats, R&B melodies that show off every side of the singer that we’ve come to know over the years".
-Rosa Diaz from 20 minutos also gave a positive review from her concert in Barcelona, citing Carey's "powerful presence, who reviewed her greatest hits alternated with some songs from her new album, showing her vocal ability and knowing how to be on stage".
+Rosa Diaz from 20 minutos also gave a positive review of her concert in Barcelona, citing Carey's "powerful presence, who reviewed her greatest hits alternated with some songs from her new album, showing her vocal ability and knowing how to be on stage".